Tomáš Iser1,2, Andrei-Timotei Ardelean1, Tim Weyrich1

 2 Charles University

 Tomáš Iser, Andrei-Timotei Ardelean, Tim Weyrich.
 To appear at Computer Graphics Forum (Proc.
 Eurographics), 15 pages, May 2026.Tomáš Iser, Andrei-Timotei Ardelean, and Tim Weyrich.
 High-gloss SVBRDF capture using bounce light.
 Computer Graphics Forum (Proc.
-Eurographics), to appear, May 2026.Iser, T., Ardelean, A.-T., and Weyrich, T.2026.
+Eurographics), 45(2), May 2026.Iser, T., Ardelean, A.-T., and Weyrich, T.2026.
 High-gloss SVBRDF capture using bounce light.
 Computer Graphics Forum (Proc.
-Eurographics) to appear (May).T.
+Eurographics) 45, 2 (May).T.
 Iser, A.-T. Ardelean, and T. Weyrich, “High-gloss SVBRDF capture using bounce light,” Computer Graphics Forum (Proc.
-Eurographics), vol. to appear, May 2026. |
+Eurographics), vol. 45, no. 2, May 2026. |